When forming a corporation, you may have many options available.

 If you are a condominium buyer and need help reading and understanding an estoppel letter before buying, contact Legal Counsel, P.A.
 Our estoppel lawyer can review all documents to help you identify red flags and understand your rights.

 When it comes to collecting past due amounts and enforcing an association’s covenants, sometimes collection letters, warnings, fines, and negotiation can resolve the issue.
 In many instances, hearings and other measures can prevent a situation from reaching litigation.
 Sometimes, however, litigation is required.
-Legal Counsel, P.A. employs a homeowner association lawyer who can help you with litigation surrounding collections and covenant enforcement.
+Legal Counsel, P.A. employs a homeowner association attorney in Orlando Florida who can help you with litigation surrounding collections and covenant enforcement.

 If you are a condominium owner in a dispute with your association regarding collections or rule enforcement, you may also want to speak to Legal Counsel, P.A.
 Our homeowner association lawyer can review your case, look at whether the association is enforcing rules and collections in a uniform manner, and make a case if you are being treated unfairly or in a discriminatory manner.
 Protect your rights today.